Table of Contents

-- NOx emissions cause global cooling through the formation of -OH radicals that destroy methane molecules, countering the effect of greenhouse gases.
+- NO and NO2 emissions cause global cooling through the formation of -OH radicals that destroy methane molecules, countering the effect of greenhouse gases.

 - It is released naturally by volcanic activity.
 It is abundantly available in the atmosphere of Venus.

-- Sulfur dioxide is primarily produced for sulfuric acid manufacture.
+- Sulphur dioxide is primarily produced for sulfuric acid manufacture.

 - burning coal in thermal power plants and diesel fuels.

-- some industrial processes, such as production of paper and smelting of metals.
+- some industrial processes, such as the production of paper and smelting of metals.

 - reactions involving Hydrogen Sulphide (H2S) and oxygen.

-- The roasting of sulfide ores such as pyrite, sphalerite, and cinnabar (mercury sulfide).
-Pollutants
+- The roasting of sulphide ores such as pyrite, sphalerite, and cinnabar (mercury sulphide).

 - Volatile Organic Compounds (VOCs) are a large group of carbon-based chemicals that easily evaporate at room temperature.